Feature Articles: Food, Fitness and Cooking and Produce

 Unfortunately, at high temperatures, proteins in meat, chicken and fish can naturally form carcinogenic compounds called heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs).

-“This is especially likely if the meat is charred, which reduces the overall quality and taste of the food,” says Duitsman.
+“This is especially likely if the meat is charred, which reduces the overall quality and taste of the food,” Duitsman says.
 “Luckily, charring can be easily avoided.”

 - Thaw meat before grilling so that it cooks evenly.
 Trim the fat and remove the skin from the meat before cooking.

-- Marinating meat for at least 30 minutes before grilling has been shown to reduce the formation of HCAs.
+- Marinating meat for at least 30 minutes before grilling has been shown to reduce HCA formation.

 - Cook foods near the outside of the flame rather than directly over it, and keep a spray bottle of water handy for flare-ups.

-- Flip your meat frequently and use a thermometer to monitor internal temperatures of food, to avoid undercooking or overcooking and charring.
+- Flip your meat frequently, and use a thermometer to monitor the internal temperatures of food in order to avoid undercooking or overcooking and charring.

-- Try pre-cooking meat partially and finish with grilling so there will be less grill time, reducing the amount of possible carcinogens.
+- Try partially precooking meat and finishing up by grilling to cut back on grill time, reducing the amount of possible carcinogens.

-- If meat is charred, scrape off those areas before eating.
+- If the meat does char, scrape off the charred areas before eating.

-For those who love to grill and plan to do it often this season, be sure you are well equipped:
+If you love to grill and plan to do it often, be sure to follow these tips:

 - Use long tongs to turn solid food.
 Forks will pierce food and cause the juices to be lost.